bingmann/dot-emacs/README.md

 it, emacs will win.
 Instead either customized it (to the peril that others will use the defaults), or adapt to it.

-# C/C++ Projects<a id="orgheadline31"></a>
+# C/C++ Projects<a id="orgd4b1d03"></a>

-## Identifier Expansion<a id="orgheadline22"></a>
+## Identifier Expansion<a id="orgcba62cd"></a>

 emacs has the cedet package for parsing C/C++ files.
 It is not as good as one wants and it is slow.
 There are some newer alternatives that use clang, but I have not been happy with them.
 Everything breaks down once there are few dependent or complicated templates around.

-Hence, I only use a dumb, very fast expander: you write a prefix and it will look backwards in the text for a word that starts with it.
+Hence, I only use a dumb, very fast word expander: you write a prefix and it will look backwards in the text for words that starts with it.
 This often turns out to be more powerful, since it also expands words from strings, and from comments, from other open buffers, and then looks into the current directory for matching file names.